Introduction

 Essential Tools for Cleaning Plaster Walls

-- Bucket: Necessary for mixing cleaning solutions.
+- Bucket: Needed for mixing your cleaning solutions just right.

 Necessary Materials